chapati/beam-wiki/Wallet-audit.md

 First the business wallet collects all the info that it's going to reveal to the auditor, saves it, and computes its Hash.
 This is the commitment to the transaction details.
 The kernel _Excess_ is derived from this value.

-Note: In case the business wallet reports to multiple auditors, and several such kernels are created - we don't want them to contain the same _Excess_ value (this decreases anonymity).
-To avoid this the _Excess_ should actually be constructed from the transaction commitment and the auditor public key.

 Now, to flag the transaction the business wallet signs the kernel in a special way.
 The _Nonce_, which is a part if the Schnorr's signature, is derived from the visible _Excess_ and the auditor's public key, hence the auditor can identify such a kernel.
 Yet the auditor can't craft such a kernel using only its public key, because in order to create Schnorr's signature it's essential to know the _Private Nonce_ value (before it's multiplied by G-generator).

 ## Flow diagram: